 Math Review (Mathematical Methods)

-The instructor is Professor Wojciech Olszewski
+Professor Wojciech Olszewski

 There is another math preparation session for econometrics.
 Information about the summer 2014 sessions is not available yet.
 In the past, the sessions have been offered from 3-4pm, five days per week, in room 3245 Jacobs Center.
 It’s taught by an economics graduate student.
 Here is a copy of the topics covered from summer 2013